 Are patient A’s findings on MRI the cause of the chronic neck and right arm pain?
 It might seem reasonable to assume that they are until one recalls that these findings can also occur without symptoms.6, 7, 8, 9 It is therefore possible that the findings on MRI and the reported symptoms of patient A are coincidental.
 So, are the findings the cause of the symptoms or are they incidental to the symptoms?
 It is currently not possible to say one way another with any high degree of certainty.

 As an explanation of chronic pain, central sensitization should be differentiated from the cause of acute pain.
 As described above, many things can initially (or acutely) cause neck pain.
-Once the nervous system gets up-regulated into a persistent state of reactivity and heightened sensitivity, central sensitization maintains pain on a chronic course, even if the initial injury has long since healed.
+Once the nervous system gets up-regulated into a persistent state of heightened sensitivity, central sensitization maintains pain on a chronic course, even if the initial injury has long since healed.

 Chronic pain rehabilitation providers typically adhere to an understanding of the nature of chronic neck pain as involving central sensitization.
 Chronic pain rehabilitation programs are a traditional, interdisciplinary treatment for chronic pain that include multiple therapies, including cognitive behavioral therapies, pool therapies, mild aerobic exercise, relaxation exercises, medication management, and tapering of opioid medications.
 The target of the therapies included in a chronic pain rehabilitation program is the nervous system.
-The therapies aim to down-regulate the nervous system, thereby reducing central sensitization.
+The therapies aim to down-regulate the nervous system, thereby reducing central sensitization and therefore pain.

 Is there a cure for chronic neck pain?